-Sheriff's Office Says There Are 'At Least 14 Victims' In S. Fla.
-High School Shooting
+Sheriff's Office Reports 'Multiple' Fatalities In South Florida High School Shooting

-The Broward County, Fla., school superintendent Robert Runcie, says there are fatalities in the shootings at Marjory Stoneman Douglas High School in the city of Parkland,northwest of Fort Lauderdale.
+The Broward County, Fla., sheriff said there are "multiple" people dead in the Wednesday shooting at Marjory Stoneman Douglas High School in the city of Parkland, northwest of Fort Lauderdale.
+He said a suspect is in custody.

-In a tweet, Broward County Sheriff Scott Israel said there are "at least 14 victims."
-He did not specify whether they are injured, dead, or some combination of the two.
+Earlier in a tweet, Scott Israel said there are "at least 14 victims."
+He did not specify whether they were injured or dead.

+In a news conference, Israel said the suspect is about 18 years old, was found off campus and was taken into custody without incident.
+Israel said the suspect is not a current student.

+"We are pretty sure the suspect pulled the fire alarm to get the kids out into the hallways," Alison Carew, the mother of 15-year-old freshman twins, told All Things Considered.
+"And they heard noises and then the teacher shuttled them into safe places."

-The school was locked down as some students were escorted outside while others were being advised to remain barricaded inside.
+The school was locked down as some students were escorted outside, while others were advised to remain barricaded inside.
+Carew said her children believe the shots were fired in the freshman building, "a three-story building separate from every other building at the school."

+"They had to put their backpacks in the middle of the street and [continue] with their hands up," Carew added, speaking of her kids.
+"Their backpacks were searched, and they were subsequently escorted off the campus."

 Authorities have not determined a motive for the shooting.